VesperQuartz/hederawise/README.md

 # HederaWise - Project Details

 ## Project Description
-HederaWise is a blockchain-based savings platform built on Hedera that enables parents to create secure "nest" savings accounts for their children.
-These accounts automatically unlock when the child turns 18, combining traditional savings with DeFi principles.
-The platform features cross-platform mobile and web applications, NFT integration, and customizable savings plans, making long-term financial planning accessible and transparent through blockchain technology.
+HederaWise is a comprehensive DeFi savings platform built on Hedera featuring the **$HWISE** fungible token.
+Users can create customizable savings plans, "nest" accounts (including but not limited to children's savings), and manage their stash (personal savings account).
+When users deposit HBAR, they receive $HWISE tokens that are locked in their savings goals, providing a tokenized savings experience with automated payouts, NFT rewards, and cross-platform accessibility through mobile and web applications.

 ## Selected Hackathon Track
 **Theme 2: DeFi & Tokenization - Basic Problem Statement (DeFi & Tokenization)**